Chart Color Schemes

 Educational achievement in Toowong places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Toowong is notable with 57.8% of residents aged 15+ having university qualifications, surpassing Queensland's 25.7% and Australia's 30.4%.
-Bachelor degrees are most common at 36.2%, followed by postgraduate qualifications (16.9%) and graduate diplomas (4.7%).
-Vocational pathways account for 18.6%, with advanced diplomas at 8.5% and certificates at 10.1%.
-Educational participation is high, with 38.0% of residents currently enrolled in formal education, including 20.8% in tertiary, 6.0% in secondary, and 5.5% in primary education.
+Toowong's educational attainment is notably higher than broader standards, with 57.8% of residents aged 15 years and above holding university qualifications compared to Queensland's 25.7% and Australia's 30.4%.
+This significant educational advantage places the area in a strong position for knowledge-based opportunities.
+Bachelor degrees are the most common at 36.2%, followed by postgraduate qualifications (16.9%) and graduate diplomas (4.7%).
+Vocational pathways account for 18.6% of qualifications among those aged 15 years and above, with advanced diplomas making up 8.5% and certificates 10.1%.

-Educational participation is notably high, with 38.0% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 38.0% of residents currently enrolled in formal education.
 This includes 20.8% in tertiary education, 6.0% in secondary education, and 5.5% pursuing primary education.

 Frequently Asked Questions - Education